Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 • Two passport-size photographs of each spouse

-• Address proof for both spouses — Aadhaar Card, Voter ID, Passport, or rent agreement (rent agreements are accepted)
+• Address proof for both: Aadhaar Card, Voter ID, Passport, or a current rent agreement

-• Identity proof — PAN Card, Aadhaar Card, or Passport
+• Identity proof: PAN Card, Aadhaar, or Passport

-• Proof of separation where applying for a cooling-off waiver — separate address affidavits, rental agreements, or utility bills in individual names
+• Separation evidence if a cooling-off waiver is being sought — separate rental agreements, utility bills, or affidavits in individual names

 Additional Documents — Where Applicable